Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 What Do Doctors Think About Before Cervical Spine Surgery?
 Watch Video Now

 Lumbar stenosis is a narrowing of the spinal canal in the lower part of the spine.
 This narrowing places pressure on the spinal cord and/or nerves.
 While some patients are born with this narrowing, most cases of lumbar stenosis occur in patients over the age of 50 and are the result of aging and "wear and tear" on the spine.

 Many patients with lumbar stenosis remain symptom-free until other conditions further compress the spinal canal.
 Other conditions that can cause compression include:

 The symptoms of lumbar spinal stenosis include:

-The physicians at our practice care about your health.
-That is why we will use a combination of techniques and sophisticated technology to help make an accurate diagnosis:
+How is spinal stenosis diagnosed?
+Princeton Brain & Spine focus on the right diagnosis.
+We will use a combination of techniques and sophisticated technology to help make an accurate diagnosis:

 Nerve pressure may result in radiculopathy